Best Pot Grippers for Camping & Backpacking: The Top 5 of 2019

 The Olicamp Pot Lifter was the cheapest in our test, and we found it to be pretty much on par with the MSR PanHandler for durability and ease of use.

-It feels solid and well constructed, especially considering it retails for less than $5.
+It feels solid and well constructed, especially considering how cheap it is.

 Like the MSR PanHandler, it was comfortable to grip and felt very stable with every pot we tried.